Understanding over-groomed curls: What's behind the problem

 Excess protein and why the protein-moisture balance is so important

 Hair proteins act like a scaffold for your curls - but too much will make them brittle.
-The right amount of Protein in the curls is crucial: enough for stability, but never so much that the curls look stiff.
+The right amount of protein in the curls is crucial: enough for stability, but never so much that the curls look stiff.

-A simple Hair porosity test helps you to recognize whether your curls need more protein or more moisture.
+A simple hair porosity test helps you to recognize whether your curls need more protein or more moisture.

-Curly Hair Protein OverloadToo many proteins make the hair fiber stiff and prone to breakage.
+Curly hair protein overload: Too much protein makes the hair fiber stiff and prone to breakage.

 Build-up - when products make things worse

 Sometimes the problem isn't really excess protein or excess moisture - it's simply build-up.
-This means that residue builds up on your hair and scalp: from styling products, rich conditioners, Curl care products, silicones or even minerals from hard water.
+This means that residue builds up on your hair and scalp: from styling products, rich conditioners, curl care products, silicones or even minerals from hard water.

 The tricky thing is: Build-up mimicsthe same symptoms as over-processed curls.
 Your curls look heavy, limp and lose their definition, even though you've just washed them.
 Sometimes the scalp also feels itchy or greasy - a sure sign that build-up is involved.